Spokane, Washington, sues Monsanto over PCBs in polluted state river

 The Spokane River is currently violating water quality standards for the presence of PCBs, the lawsuit says.

 The lawsuit says the U.S. Environmental Protection Agency found PCBs are probable human carcinogens, and that they exert significant toxic effects on the immune, reproductive, and nervous systems in primates.
-(Aditional reporting Carey Gillam in Kansas City, Missouri)
+(Aditional reporting Carey Gillam in Kansas City, Missouri; Editing by Sandra Maler)